Book This Tour

 • All transfers to/from Resort to Cape to Cape Track

-• Continental Breakfast basket stocked full muesli, yoghurt, fresh fruit, toast, preserves, tea, coffee so you can enjoy your breakfast at your own leisure before a full day of Cape to Cape coastal bliss.
+• Continental Breakfast basket stocked with muesli, yoghurt, fresh fruit, toast, preserves, tea, coffee so you can enjoy your breakfast at your own leisure before a full day of Cape to Cape coastal bliss.

 • 8 dinners incl mix of restaurants and pre-prepared meals enjoyed in the comfort of your accommodation.